 The first definition literally just says “a kingdom.”

 However, according to BibleGateway.com, the NRSV does not use “realm” – the only translations referenced there that use “realm” are The Passion Translation (a contemporary translation) and The Wycliffe Bible (a fairly old one ).

 But, is this significant?
 I suggest that it is.
 For example, Bible Gateway does not include the translations from the publication by members of The Jesus Seminar, which is a group of scholars who mostly approach the study of early Christianity from an agnostic standpoint.
 The Jesus Seminar is not well thought of in many Christian circles and thus it’s perhaps not a surprise that this translation is missing from the Bible Gateway.

 Translation is not an exact science and bias is often inserted into translations, even if only accidentally.
 So, the phrases kingdom of God vs. the realm of God vs. God’s imperial rule (from the Jesus Seminar) may have an effect on readers which may sway their opinions of what they are reading.

 Since I agree with Wittgenstein that religious language must all be metaphorical, it doesn’t bother me that translations differ.
 However, if you are a fundamentalist or a literalist, this could be quite problematic.

 So, back to the original point: The kingdom of God that Jesus refers to is not a place, it is a state of mind (or soul).
-This is obvious from an open-minded reading of the New Testament, and no where more so than in Luke 17:21.
-If the kingdom of God is a place, and if “The Kingdom of God is within you,” you would have to have a very large torso!
+This is obvious from an open-minded reading of the New Testament, and nowhere more so than in Luke 17:21.
+If the kingdom of God is a place, and if “The Kingdom of God is within you,” you would have to have a very large body!